wizeline/wize-docs/interview-process/engineers/questions/easy/targetSum.md

 ## Interviewer Statement
 ```
-// Write an algorithm to check if the sum of any two numbers in an array/list matches a given target, and return them in an array.
+// Write an algorithm to check if the sum of any two elements in an array/list matches a given target,
+// and return their indexes in an array.
 ```

 ## Problem considerations